AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

 #. ``LifeCycle.end()`` - This function tells the Host app that the current invocation of your mini app has
    ended, usually when your game is over.
 When this is called, you signal the Host app that it can already display succeeding screens relevant to the current game play.
+Moreover, your mini app should ensure that no sound is playing after this method is called.
+The only time where the game sounds can be played again is when the ``onReset`` event is triggered.

    Example usage: